 ON A night when Darlington’s talented teenagers took on Arsenal’s stars of the future, one of the graduates of Quakers’ youth team fired the club into the second round of the FA Trophy.

-Quakers made hard work of overcoming their Blue Square Bet Premier rivals who had a man sent off just before the break but twice equalised before Aman Verma grabbed the winner after being teed up by Main.
+Quakers made hard work of overcoming their Blue Square Bet Premier rivals who had a man sent off just before the break but twice equalised before Aman Verma grabbed the winner after being teed up

-Main, now 18, made his Darlington debut aged 15 in 2008 and while he was playing a starring role in the first-team last night, Quakers’ youth side put in a valiant display before losing 6-1 at Arsenal.
+Main, now 18, made his Darlington debut aged 15 in 2008 and while he was playing a starring role in the first-team last night, Quakers’ youth side put in a valiant display before losing 6-1 at

 Arsene Wenger was among the spectators at the FA Youth Cup tie, held at Barnet, as Craig Liddle’s youngsters bowed out at the third round stage.